ucbsoj/15sp-onlinenewspackages/index.md

 *This syllabus is fluid and will change.
 You are responsible for checking for updates regularly.*

 ###Professors:
-* Jeremy Rue, jrue at berkeley
+* Jeremy Rue, jrue at Berkeley (Office Hours: Wednesdays from 1-4pm by appointment preferred)
-* Josh Williams, sjwilliams at berkeley
+* Josh Williams, sjwilliams at Berkeley (Office Hours: TBD)

 ###When/Where